-Early Print was conceived by Anupam Basu, Weil Fellow in Digital Humanities at Washington University; he aimed to render EEBO-TCP more susceptible to quantifiable historical analyses by virtue of some intensive reprocessing of the TCP texts and their metadata.
-The tools and visualizations here do not provide an interface to the full texts, but they offer an aggregate view of the TCP corpus that enables us to probe English lexical and orthographic history in ways that usefully complement the search capabilities of EEBO-TCP and the Oxford English Dictionary; they also help us to see early modern book culture in a new way, as a structured flow of words.
+Early Print was conceived by Anupam Basu, Weil Fellow in Digital Humanities at Washington University; he aimed to render EEBO-TCP more susceptible to quantitative historical analyses by virtue of some intensive reprocessing of the TCP texts and their metadata.
+The tools and visualizations collected here do not provide an interface to the full texts, but they offer an aggregate view of the corpus that enables us to probe English lexical and orthographic history in ways that usefully complement the search capabilities of EEBO-TCP and the Oxford English Dictionary; they also help us to see early modern book culture in a new way, as a structured flow of words.

 Our first set of visualizations afford a fresh view of the EEBO-TCP as a collection of publications.
-The first, a graph of TCP books per year, includes as reference the number of publications recorded in the English Short-Title Catalogue (an updated version of the Pollard & Redgrave and Wing Short-title catalogues, on which the EEBO microfilm collection was based), allowing us to get a sense of both changes in English print publication over time and of the relative size and comparability of the EEBO-TCP sample.
+The first, a graph of TCP books per year, includes as reference the number of publications recorded in the English Short-Title Catalogue (an updated version of the Pollard & Redgrave and Wing short-title catalogues, on which the EEBO microfilm collection was based), allowing us to get a sense of both changes in English print publication over time and of the relative size and comparability of the EEBO-TCP sample.
 The second is a scatterplot showing each publication by word count over time, producing, among other patterns, a striking visualization of the sharp increase in pamphlet production in the 1640s.
-The tool most likely to claim an afternoon’s attention is the n-gram browser which provides an interface for viewing and comparing the changing frequencies of words and word forms over time.
+We will continue to add more interactive visualizations to this section as we explore more of the EEBO-TCP metadata.

 We intend to make this site and its underlying databases responsive to others’ research needs.
 The portal itself can only serve as glimpse into the potential uses of the database.
 We hope that the kind of exploration it allows will help develop further, more involved research questions that require more sustained engagement and analysis of the database and the texts that lie behind it.
 In this sense Early Printis not so much a complete project as it is a provocation – a new unfamiliar scale and perspective on a familiar body of texts – one that would encourage scholars to come forward with their own projects and think about ways of collaborating and integrating corpus-scale analysis seamlessly into the ways we already read and think about early modern print culture.

 The site is supported by the Humanities Digital Workshop at Washington University.
 Dr. Basu was assisted by Steve Pentecost, with advice from Douglas Knox and Joseph Loewenstein.